mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ### CSS classes and styling

+- ✅ The export `gridClasses` has been renamed to `dataGridClasses`.
+- The related types `GridClassKey` and `GridClasses` have also been renamed to `DataGridClassKey` and `DataGridClasses` respectively.
 - You can now style a row's hover state using just `:hover` instead of `.Mui-hovered`.
 - The `.MuiDataGrid--pinnedColumns-(left\|right)` class for pinned columns has been removed.
 - The `.MuiDataGrid-cell--withRenderer` class has been removed.